Rate Future POS

 How much does Future POS cost?
 Unfortunately, you won’t find any publicly available information about Future POS’ pricing on their website or online.
 This is never a good sign — if a company has a decent pricing scheme, it will most likely advertise it far and wide.
 Future POS prefers you to contact their team directly to discuss a quote.
 We prefer to see straight-forward pricing information when reviewing and comparing products to get an idea of cost.

 This implies that the company might be flexible depending on the number of terminals that you’re looking to purchase.
-But it also means you’ll need to speak to their sales team or a POS dealer in your region to get a demo and make a price comparison with other products.
+But it also means you’ll need to speak to their sales team or a find a POS dealer in your region to get a demo and make a price comparison with other products.
+To find a POS company to work with in your area, we have the largest online directory of POS systems here.

 Pricing Update: You won’t be able to find this information available anywhere else online.
 We’re told from an industry insider that after Shift4 purchased Future, the pricing model switched to a monthly fee similar to Harbortouch’s pricing.
 The monthly fee is $10 to $20 more than Harbortouch, so we expect pricing for Future to be in the $69 to $79 per month range per terminal.
 Have further details about Future’s pricing scheme?
 Please let us know in the comments below!